 - ¼ cup parsley finely chopped

-- 2 tablespoon basil finely chopped
+- 2 tablespoons basil finely chopped

 - ½ cup grated parmesan